-My return trip from Nepal on Ethiad Airlines began with a flight 0n an Ethiad A320 from Kathmandu to Ethiad’s hub in Abu Dhabi.
+My return trip from Nepal on Etihad Airlines began with a flight 0n an Etihad A320 from Kathmandu to Etihad’s hub in Abu Dhabi.

 For a narrow-body aircraft, the business-class seats were quite spacious and comfortable.
 There are 16 seats in the forward cabin on this Etihad A320, and I was the only passenger.

 Interestingly, the flight to Abu Dhabi was scheduled to make a stop in Lucknow, India only one hour after takeoff.
 The flight attendant explained this was solely for fuel as Etihad never refueled in Nepal.
 That probably is due to the devastating earthquake in 2015 one year before this flight.

 Service began with pre-departure champagne in a glass not a plastic cup.

 Drinks were served on the one-hour flight to Lucknow.